Chapter 19.142

 19.142.090 Alteration of watercourses.

-The city shall notify adjacent communities and the Department of Ecology prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administration and shall require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood carrying capacity is not diminished.
+The city shall notify adjacent communities and the Department of Ecology prior to any alteration or relocation of a watercourse, submit evidence of such notification to the Federal Insurance Administrator, and shall assure that the carrying-capacity of the altered or relocated portion of said watercourse is maintained.

 19.142.100 Conditions for variances.

-(1) Generally, the only condition under which a variance from the elevation standard may be issued is for new construction and substantial improvements to be erected on a small or irregularly shaped lot contiguous to and surrounded by lots with existing structures constructed below the base flood level.
+(1) Generally, the only condition under which a variance from the elevation standard may be issued is for new construction and substantial improvements to be erected on a lot one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level.
 As the lot size increases the technical justification required for issuing the variance increases.

 (2) Variances shall not be issued within a designated floodway if any increase in flood levels during the base flood discharge would result.